amirHossein5/go-import/README.md

-# go-import
-Plugin of sublime text, for importing or removing unused imports of golang.
+Auto import keyword, or remove unused imports of golang in sublime text.

+## Demo

+## Installation